JRL-CARI-CNR-UNIBS/OpenMORE/README.md

 ## Build & Install
-While many packages are ROS-independent, some require compilation within a ROS workspace (e.g.,[`replanners_managers_lib`](https://github.com/JRL-CARI-CNR-UNIBS/replanners_managers_lib)).
+While some `OpenMORE`'s packages are ROS-independent, others require compilation within a ROS workspace (e.g.,[`replanners_managers_lib`](https://github.com/JRL-CARI-CNR-UNIBS/replanners_managers_lib)).
 This tutorial assumes that OpenMORE and all its dependencies are installed within the same workspace.

 First, install some utility packages following the steps indicated at [this page](https://github.com/JRL-CARI-CNR-UNIBS/cnr_common).
 These packages provides functionalities for logging, read/write parameters and loading plugins.